UniversalDependencies/docs/workgroups/enhanced.md

 ~~~

 For transitives, the modified noun corresponds to the object (if the verb were active, finite).
-(Note: the participle is better viewed as a passive.
-This allows for the nice regularity that the modified noun is always the subject of the participle, but when the participle is passive, its subject is its canonical object.
-If the neutralization of syntactic alternations [see below](#neutralizing-syntactic-alternations) is adopted, then the enhanced edge should bear nsubj:pass@obj).
+(Note: viewing the transitive participle as a passive homogenizes the treatment of noun-modifying participles: the modified noun can always be viewed as the subject of the participle, but when the participle is passive, its subject is its canonical object.
+If the neutralization of syntactic alternations ([see below](#neutralizing-syntactic-alternations)) is adopted, then the enhanced edge would bear nsubj:pass@obj).

 ~~~ sdparse
 The persons hired in 2007 are few